paritytech/capi/Readme.md

 #### Assertion of Type

 The on-chain world is evolving rapidly.
 This creates uncertainty regarding types.
-To mitigate this uncertainty, you can (optional) utilize Capi's virtual type system to assert a given shape.
+To mitigate this uncertainty, you can (optionally) utilize Capi's virtual type system to assert a given shape.

 ```diff
 const value = await chain